blackholeinfiverse1/assesment-form/ASSIGNMENT_SETUP.md

    - Sign in with Clerk authentication

 3. **Access Assignment**:
-   - Go to `/learn` page
+   - Go to `/dashboard` page
-   - Click "Start Assignment" button
+   - Click "Take Assessment" button
    - Or navigate directly to `/assignment`

 ## How It Works